gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

 ## TARGET USERS:

-Bazaar is a trade and barter oriented marketplace for users interested in trading their items with others.Ê
+Bazaar is a trade and barter oriented marketplace for users interested in trading their items with others.

 ## WHAT PROBLEM DOES THIS SOLVE?

 It is an easy way for people without (enough) money to get what they need in exchange for something they already have.
-Users also get the chance to communicate among themselves to be able to negotiate the value of products to be exchanged or purchasedÊ
+Users also get the chance to communicate among themselves to be able to negotiate the value of products to be exchanged or purchased.

 ## PRIMARY FEATURES:

-Bazaar will feature a simple product listing UI through which users can search, trade, postListing, viewListing, and sendMessage.Ê
+Bazaar will feature a simple product listing UI through which users can search, trade, postListing, viewListing, and sendMessage.

 ## APIs TO BE USED